-Fossil fuels:
+Fossil fuels

-Share of direct and indirect investments through funds in companies or bonds issued by companies that are active within the fossil fuels sector.
+Share of direct and indirect investments through funds that are active within the fossil fuels sector.

-What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives on the attainment of one or several environmental or social objectives; alternatively, the company is involved in activities aligned with the EU Taxonomy.
+What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives objectives; alternatively, the company is involved in activities aligned with the EU Taxonomy.
 The environmental and social objectives are defined based on the Sustainable Development Goals in Agenda 2030.

-The fund's sustainable investments are made primarily through investments in other funds, in sustainable bonds or in companies (as well as bonds issued by companies) whose economic activities are considered as having a positive impact
+The fund's sustainable investments are made primarily through investments in other funds or in companies whose economic activities are considered as having a positive impact on the attainment of one or several environmental or social